koliseoapi/help/content/users/permissions.md

 ## Permissions and events

-You can assign permissions to events directly.
-In order to assign permissions to one of your events:
+You can assign permissions to events.
+In order to assign permissions:

 1. [Log into the system]({{< ref "authentication.md" >}})
 1. In the sidebar menu, select **Events** and click on the name of your event to open the event management page.